Stephen313k/Emerging-technologies/README.md

-# Overview of Numpy Random Package
+# Overview of the repository:
+Two main notebooks, scikit-learn.ipynb, and quantum-deutsch.ipynb
+Note: Extra exercises have been done in the extra folder such as: qiskit-introduction, iris-classification, and more.
 ***

 This repository contains an overview of the numpy.random package in a jupyter notebook.